Starting a Trucking Company: How Much Does It Cost?

 Buying a Truck - New vs. Used

-You can't be a driver without a truck, and you can't have a trucking company if you don't have at least one truck, as well.
-But should you buy a new or a used truck?
-You might think that paying less would be a good idea, but you also have to remember the number of miles and the wear and tear these trucks undergo.
-If you pay more for a new or slightly used truck, you'll most likely pay a lot less in repair costs over time.
-If you can find a truck that's not too old, and that has excellent maintenance records, that can be one of the best choices for buying a vehicle.
+You might think paying less would be a good idea, but you also have to remember the miles and the wear and tear these trucks undergo.
+Investing more in a new or slightly used truck can often translate to significantly lower repair costs.
+So, try to find a truck that's not too old and has excellent maintenance records.
+That can be one of the best choices when buying a vehicle.

 Trailers Are a Big Expense Too